Urigo/Ionic2CLI-Meteor-WhatsApp/manuals/templates/step2.md

 {{{diff_step 2.3}}}

-If you will take a closer look at the view template we've just defined, you can see that one of the tab's attributes is wrapped with \[square brackets\].
-This is part of Angular2's new template syntax and what it means is that the property called `root` of the HTML element is bound to the `chatsTabRoot` property of the component.

 Our next step would be implementing the `chats` tab; First let's start by adding `moment` as a dependency - a utility library in JavaScript which will help us parse, validate, manipulate, and display dates:

     $ npm install --save moment